-Functional testing verified software actions are carried out and the Non-Functional testing is used to check the software’s efficiency.
-It is always focusing on the requirement of the user and non-Functional testing is focusing on the expectation of the user.
+Functional testing verified software actions are carried out, and Non-Functional testing is used to check the software’s efficiency.
+It always focuses on the user’s requirement, and non-Functional testing focuses on the user’s expectation.
 It is easily executing in the black box testing.
 Non-Functional testing is easily executing in the white box testing.
 It explains what the item is doing.
 Non-functional testing describes the workings of the product.

 Benefits of Functional Testing

 It is essential to perform the testing, which verifies that the system is fixed and free from mistakes.
-Let’s look at some of the benefits:
+But, first, let’s look at some of the benefits:

 - This test is a replica of the real scheme, i.e. the product is a replica of what the live environment is.
 Testing concentrates on client requirements.